-Effect of Qualifying Termination on Vesting.
-Upon a Qualifying Termination of a NEO's employment with the Company without cause or by the executive for good reason (as defined in the 2017 Omnibus Plan), a pro rata portion of the RSUs that would have vested on the next vesting date following the termination date would become vested.
+Effect of Qualifying Termination or Retirement on Vesting.
+Upon a Qualifying Termination of a NEO's employment with the Company without cause or by the executive for good reason (as defined in the 2017 Omnibus Plan), or upon a NEO's retirement (as defined in the option agreement), a pro rata portion of the RSUs that would have vested on the next vesting date following the termination date would become vested.

 Effect of Other Terminations of Employment.
-Except as set forth above with respect to the effect of death, disability, or a Qualifying Termination on vesting of time-based RSUs, unvested RSUs will not become vested following termination of employment with us for any reason and any RSU that is unvested as of the date of termination of employment will immediately be forfeited.
+Except as set forth above with respect to the effect of death, disability, retirement or a Qualifying Termination on vesting of time-based RSUs, unvested RSUs will not become vested following termination of employment with us for any reason and any RSU that is unvested as of the date of termination of employment will immediately be forfeited.